 The information and recommendations in this plan come largely from the previous version of the Saint Paul Bicycle Plan, a process that began in 2011 and ended with the City Council adopting the first ever Bicycle Plan in 2015.
-That version largely began from scratch; it brought together ideas from the public, stakeholders, and staff from a variety of agencies to set a vision and network for the future of biking in Saint Paul.
+It brought together ideas from the public, stakeholders, and staff from a variety of agencies to set a vision and network for the future of biking in Saint Paul.
 In 2017, minor additions and updates were made to include recent planning efforts.
 The planned network contained in this plan is based on the framework and network developed in 2015, and updated in 2017.